Normal subgroups in the Cremona group (long version): Introduction

 We obtain in this way an infinite dimensional Minkowski space.
 The set of elements $[\alpha]$ in this space with self intersection $[\alpha]\cdot [\alpha]=1$ is a hyperboloid with two sheets, one of them containing classes of ample divisors of rational surfaces; this connected component is an infinite hyperbolic space for the distance $\hd$ defined in terms of the intersection form by

-Taking the completion of this metric space, we get a complete, hyperbolic space $\hypman$.
+Taking the completion of this metric space, we get an infinite dimensional, complete, hyperbolic space~$\hypman$.
 The Cremona group acts faithfully on the Picard-Manin space, preserves the intersection form, and acts by isometries on the hyperbolic space $\hypman$.